THINGS TO DO

 - Masham is just a 10 minute drive from The Buck Inn, and a beer-lovers utopia.
 The Black Sheep and Theakstons breweries lie literally adjacent to one another, both offering excellent tours, but the Black Sheep brewery has the added advantage of still being fully operational, and using both new and old techniques and equipment giving the visitor a large amount of insight into the development of the brewing process over the years.

 - Middleham has historically been associated with horse racing, and is where many of the best horses, riders, trainers and owners can be found.
-It is, like Masham, also a beautiful and historic market town in its own right.
+It is, like Masham, skin care also a beautiful and historic market town in its own right.

 - The spa-town of Harrogate is only a 35 minute drive away, offers classy boutique shops, an annual 2 week music festival, and a range of small and intimate bars and night clubs.
 Its attractive sophistication is beguiling rather than imposing.